mmistakes/minimal-mistakes/_pages/career/technical_experience/technical_experience.md

   - [Handling Geth Patches with complex conflicts.](https://github.com/vulcanize/go-ethereum/pull/222)

-- [Stack Orchestrator](https://github.com/vulcanize/stack-orchestrator) - I am the primary maintiner of the repository.
-This repo is utilized for complex CI/CD pipelines, docker deploments, local testing, and starting geth in a local private network with deterministic behaviors.
+- [Stack Orchestrator](https://github.com/vulcanize/stack-orchestrator) - I am the primary maintainer of the repository.
+This repo is utilized for complex CI/CD pipelines, docker deployments, local testing, and starting geth in a local private network with deterministic behaviors.

+  - [Compile Geth](https://github.com/vulcanize/go-ethereum/runs/7081923602?check_suite_focus=true) - One of the most useful pipelines I have built does the following.

+    - Compiles Geth using the source code.

+    - Start Geth in a private network using a custom Genesis File.

+    - Deploy Smart Contracts using Foundry.

+    - Execute Transactions and ensure they are properly written to a Postgres DB.

+  - [Pre-Jobs](https://github.com/vulcanize/go-ethereum/actions/runs/2572252728) - A component I have added to CICD pipelines to avoid running duplicate jobs.
+This saves resources, time, and allows for smoother testing.

-- ipld-eth-db - [A database](https://github.com/vulcanize/ipld-eth-db/commits?author=abdulrabbani00) that captures all events on the Ethereum Execution Layer.
+- `ipld-eth-db` - [A database](https://github.com/vulcanize/ipld-eth-db/commits?author=abdulrabbani00) that captures all events on the Ethereum Execution Layer.

-- ipld-eth-server - [An application](https://github.com/vulcanize/ipld-eth-server/commits?author=abdulrabbani00) that server’s Ethereum specific data in an IPLD format.
+- `ipld-eth-server` - [An application](https://github.com/vulcanize/ipld-eth-server/commits?author=abdulrabbani00) that serves Ethereum-specific data in an IPLD format.

 ## Ethereum Kubernetes Testnet